Panus rudis

 Season

-Summer through to winter; often into spring in mild parts of southern Europe.
+Summer through to winter and often into spring in mild parts of southern Europe.

 Similar species

-Panrus conchatus is similar but not fuzzy; it is occasionally found in Britain and other northern European countries.
+Panrus conchatus is similar but scaly rather than fuzzy, and its spores are slightly longer and narrower (a higher Q value); it is occasionally found in Britain and other northern European countries.